-The Group establishes provisions for pending and threatened legal proceedings if the management is of the opinion that such proceedings are more likely than not to result in a financial obligation or loss, or if the dispute for economic reasons should be settled without acknowledgement of any liability on the part of the Group and if the amount of such obligation or loss can already be reasonably estimated.
+The Group establishes provisions for pending and threatened legal proceedings if management is of the opinion that such proceedings are more likely than not to result in a financial obligation or loss, or if the dispute for economic reasons should be settled without acknowledgement of any liability on the part of the Group and if the amount of such obligation or loss can already be reasonably estimated.

-In rare cases in which the amount cannot be estimated reliably due to the early stage of the proceedings, the complexity of the proceedings and/ or other factors, no provision is recognised but the case is disclosed as a contingent liability as of 31 December 2019.
-The contingent liabilities might have a material effect on the Group or for other reasons might be of interest for investors and other stakeholders.
+In rare cases in which the amount cannot be reasonably estimated due to the early stage of the proceedings, the complexity of the proceedings and/ or other factors, no provision is recognised but the case is disclosed as a contingent liability as of 31 December 2020.
+The contingent liabilities may result in a materially adverse effect on the Group or for other reasons may be of interest to investors and other stakeholders.